-Children's progress is tracked and analysed at the end of each term.
+Children's progress is tracked and analysed every half term.
 The class teacher then reviews progress made towards achieving targets on the EHC Support Plan, and sets new targets, as appropriate.

 Additionally, pupils with EHC Plans have an Annual Review held at the school, each year.
 The pupil, their parents and any relevant professionals are invited to this.
 Annual Reviews at The Prince of Wales School are person centred and focus on the pupil's progress.
 They also: